dbcraig/LmRaC/README.md

 7. Define your functions.

-**Naming:** Do not include the prefix *lmrac_* on function names.
+  - **Naming:** Function names should be the same as in the LmRaC functions prototype file (see [function prototypes](#Function-prototypes) below).
+Function names *are* case sensitive.
+Note: do not include the prefix *lmrac_* on function names.
 This is added internally during compilation.

-**Parameters:** Parameters are passed as JSON.
-Use json.loads() to parse the parameters into a Python object.
+  - **Parameters:** Parameters are passed in as JSON.
+Use *json.loads()* to parse the parameters into a Python object.
 Be sure to handle optional parameters and any defaults they may have.

 ```
 params = json.loads(params)